 IPAM’s co-founder and former director Mark L. Green and his family established a generous endowment in 2011 to support an annual lecture series at IPAM.
 In 2017, they made a second gift to expand the series to two per year.
 Since 2012, the Green Family Lecture Series has attracted speakers of the highest international stature.
 Their lectures cover topics of interest to IPAM participants, the university audience and the broader community.

 The Green Family Lectures are advertised broadly to the relevant communities.
 The first talk is meant for the general public.
 The second “research lecture” is intended for those with a general background in science and math.
 The third talk is on the lecturer’s current research, and is usually part of an IPAM workshop.
-The first and second talks are held in a large lecture hall on campus, to accommodate an audience of 200 or more; no RSVP is requested.
-The third is held at IPAM, and registration is required.
-With the lecturer’s permission we video record the lectures and make them available on IPAM’s website and YouTube Channel.
+The first and second talks are held in a large lecture hall on campus, to accommodate an audience of 200 or more; no RSVP is necessary.
+With the lecturer’s permission, we video record the lectures and make them available on IPAM’s website and YouTube Channel.

 Emmanuel Candès is the Barnum-Simons Chair in Mathematics and Statistics and a Professor of Electrical Engineering at Stanford University.
 He received his PhD in statistics from Stanford in 1998.
 His research interests include computational harmonic analysis, statistics, information theory, signal processing and mathematical optimization.
 He has received many awards including the McArthur Fellowship in 2017 and the Alan T. Waterman Award from NSF in 2006.
 He is an elected member of the National Academy of Sciences (2014) and of the American Academy of Arts and Sciences (2014).
 He has given over 60 plenary lectures at major international conferences including the International Congress of Mathematicians (2014).

 Sailing Through Data: Discoveries and Mirages.
 September 24, 2018